Living Undocumented: Episodes Synopsis

 Episode two illustrates how the immigration fears and anxiety have become a perpetual issue in many families who reside in the United States.

 Release

 Living Undocumented was released on October 2, 2019, on Netflix.

 Reception

 This docuseries, Living Undocumented, highlights eight families from different ethnic backgrounds allowing viewers to relate to and connect to their stories.
 This helps change the stereotype of only Mexicans being undocumented.
 Mexicans are a part of a large population of those who migrate to the U.S. which does not diminish other groups of people who migrate to this country.
 The docuseries sheds light on families from Honduras, Mexico, Colombia, Laos, Israel, and Mauritania which emphasizes diversity.
-It received a 7.2 rating out of 10 on IMDb.
 Review aggregator Rotten Tomatoes reported an approval rating of 100% based on 5 reviews, with an average rating of 9/10 for the series.